Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Rational Pole Obstruction and CPTP Compatibility

-\begin{remark}[CPTP vs.\ signal-causality] The theorem name is chosen deliberately.
-An upper-half-plane kernel pole forces violation of the boundedness required of a CPTP reduced family, not the signal-propagation sense of causality (which would require super-luminal communication).
-The bridge to macroscopic causality is this: CPTP is a necessary consequence of factorized unitary system-bath dynamics under partial trace, so an approximate homogeneous kernel whose propagator is unbounded cannot be that exact CPTP reduced family.
-In that sense Theorem~\ref{thm:cp-hardy} is the open-quantum-system shadow of Gavassino's observation that macroscopic acausality signals incompatibility with causal microscopic origin~\cite{gavassino2026}, rather than a local super-luminal effect. \end{remark}
+\begin{remark}[CPTP vs.\ signal-causality] An upper-half-plane kernel pole that, after the theorem's stated clearing, denominator, and adjugate no-cancellation tests, becomes a genuine propagator pole in the rational reconstruction is incompatible with the boundedness required of a CPTP reduced family, provided that reconstruction agrees with the reduced-family transform on the theorem's nonempty open set; this is not the signal-propagation sense of causality (which would require super-luminal communication).
+The bridge to macroscopic causality is this: CPTP is a necessary consequence of factorized unitary system--bath dynamics under partial trace, so a reconstructed homogeneous resolvent with an uncancelled UHP pole cannot coincide with that exact CPTP reduced family on the open set required in the theorem.
+Theorem~\ref{thm:cp-hardy} thus reads such a genuine propagator pole as incompatibility with a CPTP reduction of unitary system--bath dynamics, not as a local super-luminal effect. \end{remark}

-\begin{remark}[Connection to PMKCT] The PMKCT approach~\cite{pmkct2026} uses spectral projection to remove unstable eigenvalues from the dynamics matrix.
-Theorem~\ref{thm:cp-hardy} gives a consistency rationale for this practice: uncancelled upper-half-plane contributions would produce unbounded reduced propagators and therefore cannot represent a CPTP family. \end{remark}